Xenodon dorbignyi

-Xenodon dorbignyi, the South American hognose snake, is a species of snake in the family Colubridae.
-The species is native to southern South America.
-There are four recognized subspecies.
+Xenodon dorbignyi, known commonly as the South American hognose snake, is a species of snake in the family Colubridae.
+The species is native to South America, being found in Argentina, Brazil, Paraguay and Uruguay.
+It has four recognized subspecies.

-Etymology
+Taxonomy

+The first description of the species was published in 1854 by Gabriel Bibron, who placed it in the genus Heterodon.
 The specific name, dorbignyi, is in honor of French naturalist Alcide d'Orbigny.

-Geographic range

-X. dorbignyi is found in Argentina, southern Brazil, Paraguay, and Uruguay.

-Habitat

-The preferred natural habitats of X. dorbignyi are forest and grassland, both with sandy soil.
+Edward Drinker Cope moved the species to Lystrophis in 1885, and it was subsequently moved to Xenodon in 1994 by Thales de Lema when he divided the species into four subspecies.

+The four subspecies are X. d. dorbignyi, the nominotypical subspecies, X. d. chacoensis, named after the Chaco region of Argentina, X. d. orientalis, its name being Latin for 'eastern' in reference to its distribution, and X. d. uruguayensis, named after Uruguay.

 Description

 X. dorbignyi may attain a total length of 56 cm, including a tail 8 cm long.
 It resembles the sympatric venomous snake Bothrops alternatus.

 Diet

 X. dorbignyi preys upon insects, amphibians, and lizards.